influxdata/influxdb/tsdb/engine/tsm1/DESIGN.md

 The file system is organized a directory per shard where each shard is integer number.
 Within the shard dir exists a set of other directories and files:

 * wal Dir - Contains a set numerically increasing files WAL segment files name ######.wal.
-The wal dir will be a separate location from the TSM data files so that different different types can be used if necessary.
+The wal dir will be a separate location from the TSM data files so that different types can be used if necessary.
 * TSM files - A set of numerically increasing TSM files containing compressed series data.
 * Tombstone files - Files named after the corresponding TSM file as #####.tombstone.
 These contain measurement and series keys that have been deleted.
 These are removed during compactions.